 Annie Wilkes in Misery

 As a writer, Annie’s motivation is horrifying to me.
 It’s scarier than the hobbling scene, the idea that she would burn the one and only copy of a book you poured your heart and soul into until there’s nothing left.
 And then she forces you to write an entire novel to her specifications, to please her alone, with no understanding or regard for the writing process.
 She’s not interested in how the “magic” happens, so to speak, because these characters are real to her.
-Add to that the fact that Paul Sheldon hated the Misery franchise with a passion and saw it as something that was stuck with for far too long and finally free of before Annie came along.
+Add to that the fact that Paul Sheldon hated the Misery franchise with a passion.
+He saw it as something he was stuck with for far too long and finally free of before Annie came along.

 Leslie Vernon in Behind the Mask: The Rise of Leslie Vernon